vezel-dev/zig-sdk/doc/configuration/items.md

   every C/C++ source file by way of Clang's `-include` flag.
 * `IncludeDirectory`: Header include directories passed to the compiler with the `-I` flag.
 Note that this applies to Zig as well, not just C/C++.
+* `LibraryIncludeDirectory`: Header include directories passed to the compiler with the `-isystem` flag.
+Note that this applies to Zig as well, not just C/C++.
 * `LibraryReference`: Native libraries that should be linked to.
 These can be either static or dynamic.
 For multi-platform projects, additions to this item should be conditioned on the value of `RuntimeIdentifier` (or similar).